Jordyn Woods Hasn’t Apologized In A Convincing Way Yet, Source Says

 — Celebrity News (@celebnewsnetwrk) March 1, 2019

 Woods wanted to conduct the interview with Smith because she is close to the Smith family.
 She even calls Will Smith, Jada Pinkett Smith’s husband, “Uncle Will.”
 Woods is also close to Jada Pinkett Smith, and felt comfortable disclosing her story to somebody she felt would not judge her.
-However, the Kardashian-Jenner click appears to be upset by the fact that Woods spoke publicly to Jada Pinkett Smith first rather than coming to the family and telling them her side of the story, according to Celeb News Network.
+However, the Kardashian-Jenner family appears to be upset by the fact that Woods spoke publicly to Jada Pinkett Smith first rather than coming to the family and telling them her side of the story, according to Celeb News Network.
 Specifically, the family thought she should directly apologize to Khloe, and talk to Khloe one-on-one.

-Woods was actually taken aback by the media attention she has gotten since the cheating scandal.
+Woods was actually taken aback by the media attention she has received since the cheating scandal.
 Initially, she thought the whole thing would end quickly, but that has not been the case.
-A source close to the Kardashian-Jenner family states that the social media explosion that has been destroying Woods’ reputation is the reason why Woods wants to apologize to Khloe, as Khloe’s family sees it.
+A source close to the Kardashian-Jenner family states that the social media explosion that has been destroying Woods’ reputation is the reason why she wants to apologize to Khloe, as Khloe’s family sees it.
 The source also said that if there had been no social media explosion, the Kardashian-Jenner set wonders if Woods would have apologized at all, according to Celeb News Network.

-On the other hand, a source close to Woods claims that Woods has been trying to apologize to both Khloe and Kylie since the news broke, and she hasn’t been receiving any responses.
+On the other hand, a source close to Woods claims that she has been trying to apologize to both Khloe and Kylie since the news broke, and she hasn’t been receiving any responses.

 “Jordyn has been trying to reach out to Khloé, Kylie and everyone else in the family to apologize,” says the source.
 “She wants to apologize and make everything right.
 She’s completely remorseful.
 She spent the whole night crying with her mom and sister,” a source said, according to People.